libraryofcelsus/Aetherius_AI_Assistant/readme.md

 ------

-### Your Personal AI, Your Control
+### What is Aetherius?

-Aetherius is your locally operated AI companion, designed to grant you ultimate control.
-No external forces can alter it without your consent, ensuring your privacy and autonomy are paramount.
+Aetherius is a locally operated AI Assistant, designed to grant you ultimate control.
+No external force can alter it without your consent, ensuring your privacy.
 Say goodbye to limitations imposed by others and take charge of your digital interactions.

 ------